ashoksisara/ashoksisara/README.md

 <!-- - 🔭 I’m currently working on ... -->
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Flutter and open source projects.
-- 💬 Ask me about Flutter or Firebase
+- 💬 Ask me about Flutter, Firebase, State Management or AI
 - 📫 How to reach me: Check social links below.
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 😄 Pronouns: ... -->